Microsoft/azure-docs.pl-pl/articles/databox-online/azure-stack-edge-gpu-deploy-virtual-machine-templates.md

             "value": "<A supported size for your VM>" },
         "vnetName": {
-            "value": "<Name for the virtual network you created earlier>" },
+            "value": "<Name for the virtual network, use ASEVNET>" },
         "subnetName": {
-            "value": "<Name for the subnet you created earlier>" },
+            "value": "<Name for the subnet, use ASEVNETsubNet>" },
+        "vnetRG": {
+            "value": "<Resource group for Vnet, use ASERG>" },
         "nicName": {
             "value": "<Name for the network interface>"